Can Windows 10 support multiple RDP sessions?

 Step 6.
 Manually copy and paste the contents of the following page to the C:\Program Files\RDP Wrapper\rdpwrap.ini file.

 Step 7.
 Restart your computer.
 Run RDPConfig.exe tool to check all the items are green in the Diagnostics section and the caption [fully supported] appears.

 Step 8.
 Run the RDPCheck.exe and try to establish multiple RDP sessions on your computer.
-Now you are able to perform multiple RDP sessions simultaneously.
+Now you are able to perform Remote Desktop multiple sessions Windows 10/11.